-Grand Canyon, South Rim, state of Arizona, USA
+The Grand Canyon from The South Rim, State of Arizona, USA

-This is our second stay at the Grand Canyon but the effect is always the same.
-It's just awesome grandeur and majesty.
-We just ride for two days; it 4PM.
-We are tired but impossible to resist.
-We return to the car to take the cameras and tripods because the lights are fantastic.
+I just ride for two days; it is 4PM.
+I am tired but impossible to resist.
+I return to the car to take my camera and my tripod because the lights are fantastic.

 After 2 days, you begin to grasp the subtle colors and lights.
 What is striking in this region is that it is possible to photograph throughout the day.
 The best pictures are, however, during the early morning before sunrise.
 Another difficulty is that despite its size, there are just few places to set up the tripod.